OsvarK/Simple-Tcp-Server/README.md

-## Send request to to server from client.
+## Send request to server from client.

 #### Step 1 - Create method in ServerHandle